IBLA Grand Prize

 A: Please choose the one work that you feel would strongly represent you at this time.
 You will always be free to present another work the following year.

-Q:I have read that you are searching for new compositions written for pianoforte, is it correct?
+Q: I have read that you are searching for new compositions written for solo instrument, is this correct?

-Q: Are there duration criteria?
+Q: Are there duration requirements?

 A: No, free duration.